 Shipment of Coal Policies for Therma Luzon (TLI) and Therma South (TSI).
-Both Business Units have a Marine Open Policy that covers its import shipments of Coal from Indonesia to the Plant site.
-Limit of liability per any one shipment is at ₱400 mn.
+Both Business Units have a Marine Open Policy issued by Prudential Guarantee and Assurance that covers its import shipments of Coal from Indonesia to the Plant site.
+Limit of liability per any one shipment is at \$700 mn.
 The policy has open-ended expiration date but being reviewed annually.